John-Rood/VectorVault/README.md

 ## Key Features

-- **Unparalleled Simplicity**: Implement sophisticated AI features with minimal code.
+- **Simple**: Implement sophisticated AI features with minimal code.
 - **Full-Stack**: Use our Python package for backend operations and our JavaScript package for easy front-end integration.
 - **RAG-Native Architecture**: Perform Retrieval-Augmented Generation in one line of code.
 - **Cloud Engine**: Our service handles vector search, retrieval, and AI model interactions, simplifying your architecture.